GET IN TOUCH

 For more details, see my CV.

-I proudly supervise two PhD-students in the Department of Political Science at Aarhus University.
-Tobias Varneskov will expectedly defend his thesis on the politics of income taxes, and Karl Møller just started his journey in understanding the politics of climate changes.
+I proudly supervise PhD-students in the Department of Political Science at Aarhus University.
+Tobias Varneskov defended his thesis on the politics of income taxes in Spring 2023, and Karl Møller in on his journey in understanding the politics of energy and climate changes.

-I was the chair of the PhD-thesis assessment committees of Frederik Jørgensen and Thomas Kristensen.
-Both succesfully defended their PhD-thesis at the Department of Political Science at Aarhus University
+I was the chair of the PhD-thesis assessment committees of Frederik Jørgensen, Thomas Kristensen and Danielle May (Aarhus).
+They succesfully defended their PhD-theses at the Department of Political Science at Aarhus University

-I am happily married to my lovely wife, Merete Bech Seeberg who keeps me update on the latest research on women representation, elections and violence in Sub-Saharian Africa.
-Together, we have four kids Harald, Bjørk, Finn, and Gertrud who keep me busy, laughing, and entertained.
+I am happily married to my amazing wife, Merete Bech Seeberg, who keeps me updated on the latest research on women representation, elections and violence in Sub-Saharian Africa.
+Together, we have four kids Harald, Bjørk, Finn, and Gertrud who keep us busy, laughing, and entertained.